 The Predict Variable tool can be used in conjunction with the Create Regression Model tool to predict new number values in a dataset.

 Function datasets are a new type of dataset that are created as an output from the Create Regression Model tool.
 Function datasets can be used to view regression stats and run the Predict Variable tool.

 A scatter plot matrix is a grid of several scatter plots using up to five numeric variables.

 Create Relationships can now be used to create spatial joins using the location fields from two or more datasets.

-The ArcGIS Blog has new posts about Insights.
-Use the Insights for ArcGIS tag to find news and tips for using Insights.
-The ArcGIS YouTube channel also includes an Insights for ArcGIS playlist, which can be used to find other helpful tips.
+The ArcGIS YouTube channel includes an Insights for ArcGIS playlist, which can be used to find helpful tips.

 The quick exercises are a great resource to help you get started with Insights, or if you are looking for some inspiration in your analysis.
 Using the quick exercises, you will create your first workbook, solve a spatial problem, and share your analysis.